AdeelTahir-SE/Personal-Blogs/README.md

 ## Project URL

-For more details and to access the source code, visit the project repository: [Personal Blog Application](https://github.com/AdeelTahir-SE/Personal-Blogs)
+For more details this project is inspired from roadmap.sh: [Personal Blog Application on roadmap.sh](https://roadmap.sh/projects/personal-blog)